 I remember the first time I read about guayusa.

-The feelings I experienced were shock, wonder and a frantic searching for finding 'the catch.'
+I experienced shock, wonder, and a frantic search to find 'the catch.'

-Of course, I couldn't find a catch and so my shock and wonder grew.
+Of course, I couldn't find a catch, so my shock and wonder grew.

-At that point, I knew I had to find a supplier of guayusa to bring under the Wild Foods brand and share this amazing super-leaf with the world.
+At that point, I knew I had to find a supplier of guayusa to bring under the Wild Foods brand and share this fantastic super-leaf with the world.

 After a month of contacting various suppliers, I found a company I trust that supplies organic guayusa direct from the Ecuadorian rainforests.

-A thing unique about guayusa compared to other crops harvested out of the rainforests is it actually promotes protection of the rainforest due to the unique way it is grown in 'forest gardens' that require natural forest shade and biodiverse jungle life to thrive.
+A unique thing about guayusa compared to other crops harvested out of the rainforests is that it promotes the rainforest's protection due to the unique way it is grown in 'forest gardens' that require natural forest shade and biodiverse jungle life to thrive.

-What this means is, the more guayusa that is produced, the more rainforest that is protected.
+This means that the more guayusa that is produced, the more rainforest that is protected.

 And I haven't even gotten to the real selling points of guayusa.

-Guayusa is growing for a reason, or a couple reasons, I should say.
+Guayusa is growing for a reason or a couple of reasons, I should say.